hapax/hapax.github.io/assets/chandra.md

 central force (electrostatics/gravity).
 Orbits also have finite occupancy.
-Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers.
+Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers, and Pluto's failure to do so led to its expulsion from the planetary canon.
 Electrons, on the other hand, automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

-But that is where the resemblance ends: the solar system is classical, and the atom is quantum.
+But that is where the resemblance ends.
-A planet can have any old radius, but the orbitals in an atom are strictly *quantised*

-The quantum analogue of the solar system is the atom.
+The solar system is classical, and planets can have any old radius of orbit.
-The gigantic nucleus acts like the sun, with planetary electrons zipping around it due to electrostatic rather than gravitational attraction.
-But there are two key differences from the solar system.
-First,
+The atom is quantum, and the orbitals are strictly *quantised*.
+Within any given distance from the nucleus, there are only a finite number of allowed radii.
+This turns out to have tremendous consequences for atomic physics, hence chemistry, and therefore life itself.
+We really are the result of quantisation.

+Although atoms and solar systems are, in their own way, models of order and perfection, both turn out to be complicated.

 ## 2. Quantum gas <a id="sec-2" name="sec-2"></a>